spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Search

-The [Search](/docs/scos/dev/feature-walkthroughs/{{page.version}}/search-feature-walkthrough.html) feature enables you to control search and filtering preferences and customize them to improve your customers’ user experience and help them quickly find what they are looking for.
+The [Search](/docs/scos/dev/feature-walkthroughs/{{page.version}}/search-feature-walkthrough.html) feature enables you to control search and filtering preferences and customize them to improve your customers' user experience and help them quickly find what they are looking for.
 The feature includes textual search, multi-language search, full-site search, filter by a category, dynamically, and by filters & facets.

 ## Shared Carts